Ebrahim-Ramadan/Drowsiness_Detector/README.md

 - ear_consecutive_frames: Number of consecutive frames for which the eye aspect ratio can be below the threshold before triggering an alert.
 - alarm_sound_path: Path to the sound file that will be played when drowsiness is detected.

+## Contributing

+Contributions are welcome!
+If you find any issues or want to enhance the project, feel free to open pull requests.
+Please ensure that you follow the project's coding standards and best practices.

+- Fork the repository.
+- Create a new branch for your feature or bug fix: git checkout -b feature-name.
+- Make your changes and commit them with descriptive commit messages.
+- Push your changes to your fork: git push origin feature-name.
+- Open a pull request explaining your changes and why they should be merged.

+Thank you for using the Drowsiness Detector project!
+If you have any questions, concerns, or suggestions, please contact us at ramadanebrahim791@gmail.com.
+Your feedback is highly appreciated.